pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ## AWS Backup

+`*Q`
+AWS Backup is a fully managed and cost-effective backup service that simplifies and `automates data` backup across AWS services including `Amazon EBS`, `Amazon EC2`, `Amazon RDS`, `Amazon Aurora`, `Amazon DynamoDB`, `Amazon EFS`, and AWS `Storage Gateway`.
+In addition, AWS Backup `leverages` AWS `Organizations` to implement and maintain a central view of backup policy across resources in a multi-account AWS environment.
+Customers `simply tag` and associate their `AWS resources` with backup policies managed by AWS Backup for Cross-Region data replication.

-### For the production account, a SysOps administrator must ensure that all data is backed up daily for all current and future Amazon EC2 instances and Amazon Elastic File System (Amazon EFS) file systems.
+### `*Q`  For the production account, a SysOps administrator must ensure that all data is backed up daily for all current and future Amazon EC2 instances and Amazon Elastic File System (Amazon EFS) file systems.
 Backups must be retained for 30 days
 Create a backup plan in AWS Backup.
 Assign resources by resource ID, selecting all existing EC2 and EFS resources that are running in the account.
 Edit the backup plan daily to include any new resources.
 Schedule the backup plan to run every day with a lifecycle policy to expire backups after 30 days.

 ``Explanation``: AWS Backup provides a centralized and automated solution for backing up data.
 By creating a backup plan and assigning resources by resource ID, you can easily include all existing EC2 instances and EFS file systems in the backup process.
 Editing the backup plan daily ensures that any new resources are automatically included in the backups.
 By scheduling the backup plan to run every day and configuring a lifecycle policy to expire backups after 30 days, you meet the requirement of daily backups with a retention period of 30 days.

 ## EBS
+`*Q`
+- Use `separate` Amazon EBS `volumes` for the `operating system` and `your data`, even though root volume persistence feature is available.
+- EBS snapshots `only capture data that has been written to your Amazon EBS volume`, which might exclude any data that has been locally cached by your application or operating system.
+- By default, `data` on a `non-root EBS volume` is `preserved` even if the instance is `shutdown or terminated`.
+    By default, when you attach a non-root EBS volume to an instance, its `DeleteOnTermination` attribute is `set` to `false`.
+Therefore, the default is to preserve these volumes.
+After the instance terminates, you can take a snapshot of the preserved volume or attach it to another instance.
+You must delete a volume to avoid incurring further charges.

-### Q. To set up a backup strategy for an Amazon Elastic Block Store (Amazon EBS) volume storing a custom database on an Amazon EC2 instance, the following action should be taken:
+### `*Q.` To set up a backup strategy for an Amazon Elastic Block Store (Amazon EBS) volume storing a custom database on an Amazon EC2 instance, the following action should be taken:
 Create an Amazon `Data Lifecycle Manager (Amazon DLM)` policy to `take` a `snapshot of the EBS` volume on a `recurring schedule`.

 ``Explanation``: Amazon Data Lifecycle Manager (Amazon DLM) allows you to create automated snapshot lifecycle policies for your Amazon EBS volumes.
 By creating an Amazon DLM policy, you can define the desired backup schedule and retention period for the EBS volume.
 The policy will then automatically create snapshots according to the defined schedule.
 This ensures that regular backups are taken and can be used for data recovery if needed.